Last updated: December 2019

-That right/left brain distinction where the left brain is practical and logical while the right brain is creative, colorful, and poetic doesn’t work anymore.
+That right/left brain distinction – saying that the left-brain is practical and logical, while the right-brain is creative, colorful, and poetic – doesn’t work anymore.
 (Though it will, probably, never die!)
 According to the latest findings from cognitive neuroscientists, such distinction doesn’t give the full picture of how creativity appears.

 Instead, the creative process consists of many interacting cognitive processes and emotions.
-And depending on the task we implement, different brain regions will be responsible for that, both conscious and unconscious ones.
+Depending on the task we implement, different brain regions (both conscious and unconscious) will be responsible for idea generation.

-It means that creativity comes not only from nature but nurture as well, and it’s high time for you to stop saying “I’m not a creative person” every time you are stuck with new ideas.
+It means that creativity comes not only from nature but nurture as well.
+So it’s high time for you to stop saying, “I’m not a creative person” every time you are stuck with new ideas.

 Everyone can learn to be creative to some degree, though some research would disagree:

 - 2009.
 Kenneth Heilman from Cornell University claims that the brains of artistically creative people have particular characteristics enhancing creativity.

 - 2013.
 Researchers from the University of Helsinki found that musical creativity depends on a particular cluster of genes.

 Does it mean you can’t be creative if those genes are absent in your organism?

 Nope, it doesn’t.
 Not all of us are artists, after all.
 Engineers, marketers, directors, bloggers, doctors — do researchers want to say that all these people are non-creative?

 Is Everyone Born Creative?